The impact of the skills gap on the IT sector

 The government set up the Digital Inclusion Strategy in 2016, to combat the issue of fundamental digital skills.
 But this initiative was focused on providing essential skills to the general population and didn’t directly address those entering the UK’s workforce.

 The Apprenticeship Levy followed, coming into effect in April of 2017, partly as a reboot to the existing system, but also largely to offer organisations a new framework to fill the skills gaps that they faced.

-Success of apprenticeships utilising the levy to find IT Talent
+Utilising the apprenticeship levy to find IT Talent

 Apprenticeships are already a proven solution to filling the digital skills gap.
 Amazon recently pledged to create more than 1,000 apprenticeship roles before 2021, showing confidence in the levy as a means of filling their skills gaps.

 Just IT recently worked with the IDE Group an IT Manager Service Provider, supporting them on using their levy to source new talent.

 Diana Chance – Onsite Services Manager – IDE Group